Help D-EVN! Become a Volunteer!

 There are other ways to get involved!
+You can record a community event and provide us the video to have uploaded for viewing on-demand, as one such option!
 To volunteer, just contact either D-E Activities Director John Ostrowski (at ) or D-E Technology Director Bryan Berg (at ).

 Thank you!
 We look forward to having you help make D-EVN productions the best they can be!